sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 ### Task 3: Finishing the table schema migration

-We migrated the data before the constraints to reduce the time required to copy data into the tables.
-In addition, if foreign keys were present on the target tables, data migration would fail.
+We migrated the data **before the constraints were applied** to reduce the time required to copy data into the tables.
+In addition, if foreign keys were present on the target tables, data migration would fail and take longer to import.
 So, in this task, we will add constraints, foreign keys, and indexes to the target tables.
 This task assumes that you are in the `C:\ora2pg\nw_migration` directory in command prompt.

 1. First, layer on constraints (not foreign keys):

     ```cmd
+    cd C:\ora2pg\nw_migration
     psql -U NW@[Server Name] -h [Server Name].postgres.database.azure.com -d NW < schema\tables\CONSTRAINTS_NW-psql.sql
     ```